 All SUNY Statutory Colleges may nominate faculty.
-In a Statutory College's first year of participation, the Unit Head and the campus Provost must sign a letter indicating their willingness to participate.
+In a Statutory College's first year of participation, the Unit Head and the campus Provost will have signed a letter indicating its willingness to participate.
 The letter must also state their college's intention to designate these Professorships as either an honorific distinction or a change in faculty rank.
-Please send this letter to Dr. Alexander N. Cartwright, Provost and Executive Vice Chancellor, Vice Chancellor, State University Plaza, Albany, New York 12246.
+Please send this letter to the State University Provost at provost@suny.edu.